Sidebar growth + engagement

 Explorations for user reactivation

-I explored opportunities to thoughtfully engage existing users in unobtrusive ways, while still effectively capturing their attention.
+I explored various contextual opportunities to engage existing users in unobtrusive ways, while still effectively capturing their attention so that they can give sidebar a second chance.

-By keeping this messaging within the “+” customize panel so that it remains accessible post FRE without disrupting the users’ primary workflow.
+Final decision was to house this notification within the “customize” app so that it remains accessible post first, run experience without disrupting the users’ primary workflow.

 Shared links is an enterprise sidebar app that highlights links that are frequently shared by users in Outlook and Teams, making it easy to find sites and files without scrolling through old messages.